Small business guide to mobile wallets

 Mobile wallet payments offer two distinct advantages over traditional credit cards:

-- Security.While no system is perfect, mobile wallets offer some advantages over typically credit cards.
+- Security.While no payment system is perfect, digital payments offer some advantages over typical credit cards.
 A stolen card doesn’t require a passcode or physical ID to make a purchase, but smartphones do.
 Additionally, these systems typically use some level of encryption so your actual credit card number is not stored or transmitted in the system.
 Instead, a one-time code is generated, so even if the system is later compromised, personal data is not available.
 For your business, you’re not just giving your customers peace of mind, you’re also taking additional steps that aid in PCI compliance.

 As a business owner, these points are also good for you.
-Customers like convenience, and mobile wallet systems are both convenient and provide a little bit of “wow” factor.
+Customers like convenience, and smartphone payment systems are both convenient and provide a little bit of “wow” factor.
 And anything any part of the payment chain can do to improve security in this new age of compromised data is promising.

 Will Mobile Wallets Finally Catch On?

 Google Wallet debuted in 2011, yet it’s still only a marginal player in the payments industry.
-Apple Pay was announced with partners that would put them in hundred of thousands of locations at launch day, but that’s still just a small fraction of businesses in the U.S. However, many in the industry believe we may have finally turned a corner to broad mobile wallet acceptance in the near future, driven by these factors:
+Apple Pay was announced with partners that would put them in hundred of thousands of locations at launch day, but that’s still just a small fraction of businesses in the U.S. However, many in the industry believe we may have finally turned a corner to broad acceptance of paying with Samsung, iPhones and other smart mobile devices in the near future, driven by these factors:

 - People are upgrading to NFC-enabled smartphones in record numbers.
 Apple alone reported the sale of more than 10 million iPhone 6 and 6 Plus models (NFC equipped) in just three days.